mmarkdown/mmark/mmark.1.md

 Compared to other markdown variants mmark adds:

-*  (Extended) Title blokto specify authors and IETF specific bits.
+*  (Extended) Title block to specify authors and IETF specific bits.

-*  Special sections for abstracts, prefaces or notes.
+*  (Special) sections for abstracts, prefaces or notes.

 *  Including other files with the option to specify line ranges, regular expressions and/or prefixing each line with a custom string.